Azure/azure-quickstart-templates/quickstarts/microsoft.hdinsight/hdinsight-datalake-store-azure-storage/README.md

 This template allows you to deploy a new Linux HDInsight cluster with new Data Lake Store and Storage accounts.

-### Prerequisites ###
+## Prerequisites

 **PFX Certificate and Service Principal**

-In order to properly deploy this ARM template, you need to first create a service principal in your Azure Active directory.
+In order to properly deploy this ARM template, you need to first create a service principal in your Microsoft Entra ID.

 This service principal needs to be configured to use a password-protected PFX certificate for authentication.